Jerome

 How to Pronounce Jerome

 Our model has identified 4 different pronunciations for the name Jerome.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 63.4% confident that Jerome is pronounced as jer-OHM.
-The next most likely pronunciation is juh-ROHM, at 19.5% confidence.
+Our model is 63.4% confident that Jerome is pronounced as jer-OHM, which has 2 syllables.
+The next most likely pronunciation is juh-ROHM, at 19.5% confidence, with 2 syllables.

 2